 Bay, in its basic form, is a water body partly surrounded by land mostly on its three sides.
 Bay has a wide mouth through which it accesses the sea.
 One method through which bays form is plate tectonics, which is the drifting of continents.
 Earth’s largest bay, the Bay of Bengal, was formed through the crashing of the Indian subcontinent into the Eurasian Plate.
 Since this process continues, the bay continuously experiences underwater tsunamis and earthquakes.
 Although bays commonly occur in oceans and seas, they can also occur on rivers, especially those with artificial river mouths such as the New York Bay located at the mouth of the Hudson River.
 The land area enclosing a bay acts as protection from waves and strong winds.

 Throughout history, bays have been favored for human settlement due to their suitability for fishing.
 As sea trade developed, bays became increasingly ideal for anchorage and were thus favored for the establishment of ports.
 The bay’s importance in human activities often results in environmental degradation.
 Commerce and tourism are the major activities which take place around the bays and which cause pollution.
 Bay is sometimes used interchangeably with a Gulf, the latter denoting a large bay.
 The Kowloon Bay in Hong Kong is a major financial and commerce region.
-Other well-known bays are New York Bay, the Chesapeake Bay, and the Gulf of California in the US, and the Guanabara Bay in Brazil.
+Other well-known bays are New York Bay, the Chesapeake Bay, and the Gulf of California, and the Guanabara Bay in Brazil.

 1. Similarities And Differences Between The Coastal Landforms -